DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-19-adding-a-study-site-when-javascript-is-unavailable.md

 When a provider adds a study site in Publish teacher training courses (Publish), we use an autocomplete to help users search for study sites.

 The autocomplete works well for quickly selecting a study site, but it requires JavaScript.
-Not everyone has JavaScript, and it doesn’t always run successfully.
+Not everyone has JavaScript, and it does not always run successfully.

 We added a no-JavaScript version of the ‘Add study site’ flow, which we can progressively enhance.